Send to a friend

 The natural lakes which have appeared in the craters are another "must-see" natural feature.

 The Plomb du Cantal volcano is Europe's largest, with a diameter exceeding that of Etna (Sicily, Italy).
 The Puy Mary (1,758 m or 5,767 ft) is also one of France's leading natural heritage sites and perfect for hiking or even paragliding for the most adventurous!

 A lifestyle and a community based around the volcanoes

 Over the centuries, small villages and later ski resorts sprang up on the slopes or at the foot of these Auvergne volcanoes.
 A visit to these incredibly charming villages is always an unforgettable experience for anyone seeking authenticity, tradition and attractive rural landscapes.
 It's also a great opportunity to discover traditional French produce and producers while doing your bit for nature by encouraging green tourism.

-What's more, the Vulcania amusement park enables both beginners and enthusiasts to gain a better understanding of the gigantic "time capsules" which are the region’s volcanoes.
+The Vulcania amusement park enables both beginners and enthusiasts to gain a better understanding of the gigantic "time capsules" which are the region’s volcanoes.
 The Volcan de Lemptégy takes visitors on a ride through a real volcano, a former quarry site.
 You'll learn all about the geology of the area.